relsqui/protocards/README.md

 a name.
 You can compare StandardCards to each other; cards with lower ranks are less than cards with higher ranks, and a card with a lower suit is less than a card with a higher suit and the same rank.
-(Aces are high by default.
-If you don't know what order the suits go in, go find someone who plays bridge and ask them.)
+(Aces are high in the default implementation.
+Ascending suit order is clubs, diamonds, hearts, spades, following bridge.)

 `StandardHand` is what you hold StandardCards in.
 To Hand it adds a tidy string representation (as seen in the examples), and two more